RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

 	       Implements the `Fourier LAMMPS <https://docs.lammps.org/dihedral_fourier.html>`_ like potential :math:`U(\phi) = 2K\left[1+\cos(\phi -\phi_0)\right]` (where :math:`\phi\in [-\pi, \pi]`).
 	       Requires the strength, :math:`K`, and the equilibrium angle :math:`\phi_0` in the bond file.
+	       Applies the minimum image convention to the particle pair distances.

+   .. cpp:function:: FourierLAMMPS(Box box)

+		     The constructor of this class requires a :cpp:any:`Box` object to deal with boundary conditions.

+.. cpp:class:: BondedType::Torsional

+	       An harmonic torsional bond defined in :code:`Interactor/TorsionalBondedForces.cuh`.
+	       Applies the minimum image convention to the particle pair distances.

+   .. cpp:function:: Torsional(real3 lbox)

-	       The constructor requires a box to apply periodic boundary conditions.
+		     The constructor of this class requires a domain size to apply periodic boundary conditions.